jordan-dimov/tacc/README.md

            |         || 250.00 | 0.35
            |         || 250.00 |

-We call these "_multi-dimensional T-accounts".
+We call these "_multi-dimensional T-accounts_".

 As noted by D. Ellerman in [2], it turns out that the concept of T-accounts maps very neatly into the mathematical (group theory) concept of the "_group of differences_".
 A T-account can be mapped to an ordered pair of unsigned real numbers, written (per Luca Pacioli) as: `[ Dr // Cr ]`.
 We can then construct a number system with additive inverses by using operations on these ordered pairs.
 This is essentially the same algebra used to work with complex numbers, just with different semantics.